This is a very exciting time globally in Business and Human Rights.

 Change The Law Ltd made a submission to the EU Commissioner October 2020.

 The work on the submission was with some of the members of a group created by Change The Law Limited, the Professional Training for Lawyers & Barristers in the UN Guiding Principles in Business & Human Rights Working Group.
+Those who worked on the submission are acknowledged on page 1 of the submission, which is found External link opens in new tab or windowhere.

 External link opens in new tab or windowhttps://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/12548-Sustainable-corporate-governance/F1291451